Integrations

 export { narrate, pace }

 setupRecast(test) connects the step helpers to the Playwright test context.
-Call it once before defining any steps.
+Call it once before defining any steps that rely on narration, zoom, highlight, click, or narration-boundary markers.

 Using narrate in step definitions